DataDog/dd-sdk-ios/.github/PULL_REQUEST_TEMPLATE.md

 ### What and why?

-A short description of what changes does this PR introduce and why.
+A short description of what changes this PR introduces and why.

 ### How?